 3. Identify data sets for activation.
-Programmatic allows you to use the same data set across your entire media buy!
+Programmatic digital advertising allows you to use the same data set across your entire media buy!
 You can use your own data (first-party) or identify common attributes of your target audience and buy against them.

 Tip: Identity users real-life events and behaviors that take place before or during the shopping phase (i.e., buying a new home or relocating to a new city).

 4. Select a management model.
-Map out the current state of your advertising and determine your strategic goals for programmatic buying.
+Map out the current state of your advertising and determine your strategic goals for programmatic ad buying.
 Do you want to have an in-house team carrying out real-time bidding (RTB)?
-Do you want to work in partnership with a programmatic agency or strategic vendor?
+Do you want to work in partnership with a programmatic advertising agency or strategic vendor?
 Move towards your end goal with a step-by-step approach!